carenalgas/popochiu/docs/src/contributing-to-popochiu/basics.md

 As Joel Spolsky aptly noted in his classic post [Things You Should Never Do, Part 1](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/), **_“It’s harder to read code than to write it.”_** Understanding *what* code does is challenging enough, but grasping *why* it was written that way can be even harder.

-When exploring Popochiu’s code for the first time, you might find it difficult to navigate and feel that many things were done “wrong.”
+When exploring Popochiu’s code for the first time, you might find it difficult to navigate and feel that many things were done “wrong”.
 Rest assured, however, that the architecture reflects careful reasoning, analysis, and - of course - a bit of personal taste.
 This applies to core as well as contributed code.

 Is it perfect?
 Certainly not.
 Popochiu began as a solo project on Godot 3.5, and over time, some original decisions have shown their limits.
 Godot itself evolves, offering new possibilities that outshine older approaches.
 While some choices hold up well, others are due for improvement.